juntagrico/juntagrico/docs/1_4_release_notes.rst

     * Moved to BigAutofield for ids
     * Upgraded tynimce to version 5.7.1
     * template tags are now unde juntagrico.
 For example former ``{% load config %}`` becomes ``{% load juntagrico.config %}``
+    * all juntagrico static files are now under ''static/juntagrico''

 Fixes
 ^^^^^